PJ789/Syonara/BOM.md

 ## Mounting;
  -  hot glue or plastic rivets to secure components in place
- - a hacksaw may be needed to adjust the height of the white plastic LED lense, I found I needed to trim mine in half.
+ - a hacksaw may be needed to adjust the height of the white plastic LED lense, I found I needed to trim mine in half to stop the keyboard bulging